BOB13AM/todo_project/README.md

 6- Upon clicking translate, the text will be translated to french and the translate button will be disabled

-7- Upon clicking refresh the system will reload the app and the original language of each task will apear agian
+7- Upon clicking refresh the system will reload the app and the original language of each task will appear agian

 8- If the user clicks the delete button the task item will be removed from the todo list (deleted from the DataBase)